amissine/ethereumIsFun/README.md

     peth -C|-R|-M

     -C      create new cluster (the node names are presently hardcoded)
-    -R      run the cluster (actual behavior depends on the script version)
+    -R      run the cluster
     -M      remove the cluster directory (its name is presently hardcoded)

 Standard options: `--help`, `--man`, `--version`, `--home`

 ## DESCRIPTION

-This version of `peth` has menus that will hopefully make the utility more flexible.
-The usage example (see the link below) automates the procedure outlined in Surya's article **"Provisioning a Local Private Ethereum Network with Puppeth"**.
+This version of `peth` has menus that make the utility more flexible.
+The usage example (see below) automates the procedure outlined in Surya's article **"Provisioning a Local Private Ethereum Network with Puppeth"**.
 This is an excellent article.
 Its URL is "https://modalduality.org/posts/puppeth/".